Things To Do in Amsterdam

 Amsterdam is incredibly popular with people who spend their layover or a few days in the city.
 Therefore, it’s usually busy at the tourist attractions like the dancing houses of Damrak, Dam Square, and the Royal Palace.
 Pay a quick visit to these places and continue with the following things to do in Amsterdam.

+The 9 Straatjes and its beautiful architecture are a part of the UNESCO World Heritage Amsterdam Canal Belt.
 Cross the first bridge behind Dam Square to step into the nine streets, which are closely located to the Anne Frank House.

 Moco Museum

 The Moco Museum is home to modern and contemporary art from artists like Banksy and Kaws.
 With their digital art exhibition, they are making art even cooler and attracting a younger audience.
-An audio tour is built into the Moco app so make sure to download this.
-(Book your tickets here)
+An audio tour is built into the Moco app, so make sure to download this.ย (Book your tickets here)

 Budget tip: Save money by ordering online tickets where you enter before 10 AM.